Glutamate (neurotransmitter)

-In neuroscience, glutamate refers to the anion of glutamic acid in its role as a neurotransmitter: a chemical that nerve cells use to send signals to other cells.
+Glutamate is an amino acid, and a neurotransmitter (a chemical that nerve cells use to send signals to other cells).
 It is by a wide margin the most abundant excitatory neurotransmitter in the vertebrate nervous system.
 It is used by every major excitatory function in the vertebrate brain, accounting in total for well over 90% of the synaptic connections in the human brain.
 It also serves as the primary neurotransmitter for some localized brain regions, such as cerebellum granule cells.

 Biochemical receptors for glutamate fall into three major classes, known as AMPA receptors, NMDA receptors, and metabotropic glutamate receptors.
 A fourth class, known as kainate receptors, are similar in many respects to AMPA receptors, but much less abundant.
 Many synapses use multiple types of glutamate receptors.
 AMPA receptors are ionotropic receptors specialized for fast excitation: in many synapses they produce excitatory electrical responses in their targets a fraction of a millisecond after being stimulated.
 NMDA receptors are also ionotropic, but they differ from AMPA receptors in being permeable, when activated, to calcium.
 Their properties make them particularly important for learning and memory.
 Metabotropic receptors act through second messenger systems to create slow, sustained effects on their targets.